 The CIT Program is a community-based program designed to improve the way the Department and the community respond collaboratively to individuals experiencing behavioral health crises.
-The CIT Program is built on strong partnerships among the Department, behavioral health provider agencies, community-based organizations, individuals, and families of those affected by mental illness.
+The CIT Program is built on strong partnerships among the Department, behavioral health provider agencies, community-based organizations, individuals, and families of individuals living with behavioral health issues or who are experiencing behavioral health crises.